-• A maximum of 2 credits in French as a second language may count as additional compulsory

-• A maximum of 2 credits in cooperative education may count as additional compulsory credits, selected from any of Groups 1, 2, or 3.
+- A maximum of 2 credits in French as a second language may count as additional compulsory credits, 1 credit from Group 1, and 1 credit from either Group 2 or Group 3. - A maximum of 2 credits in cooperative education may count as additional compulsory credits, selected from any of Groups 1, 2, or 3.

-Optional Credits
+Optional Credits:

 In addition to the 18 compulsory credits (7 for the OSSC), students must earn 12 optional credits (7 for the OSSC).
 Of these 12 optional credits, up to 4 may include credits earned through approved dual credit courses.
-Students may earn these credits by successfully completing courses that they have selected from the courses listed as available at Amethyst Online Academy.
+Students may earn these credits by successfully completing courses that they have selected from the courses listed as available at Morningstar Online School.